Cryptkeeper/lightorama-protocol/README.md

 LOR units maintain their state internally; only _changed_ channel states need to be sent.
 Some program implementations may choose to occasionally [resend existing state commands](https://github.com/smeighan/xLights/blob/master/xLights/outputs/LOROutput.cpp#L107) as a "sanity" measure.
 Resending state may result in visual glitches caused by resetting effect timers and increases bandwidth use.

 ## Heartbeat
 Every 0.5s the LOR Hardware Utility sends a heartbeat payload onto the network.
-The exact value does not seem to matter as long as it within a 2 second timeout (this timeout is approximate).

-If the controller unit has not recently received a heartbeat payload, it will consider itself not connected and become inactive.
-On my unit, this results in it not processing additional commands.
+If the unit has not recently received a heartbeat payload, it will mark itself not connected and become inactive.
+The timeout value seems to be around 2 seconds.

-The heartbeat payload is a constant set of 5 magic bytes: `[0x00, 0xFF, 0x81, 0x56, 0x00]`

 ## Magic Numbers & Encoding Formats
 Whether by design or by obfuscation the protocol contains several magic numbers and domain-specific encoding formats.
 Avoid duplicating these in code implementations as they may change.

+### Heartbeat
+The heartbeat payload is a constant set of 5 magic bytes: `[0x00, 0xFF, 0x81, 0x56, 0x00]`

+`0xFF` likely represents a broadcast since its index is typically used for routing information.

 ### Brightness
-Brightness is encoded as an unsigned byte between `0x01` (100% brightness) and `0xF0` (0% brightness).
+Brightness is encoded as a `uint8` between `0x01` (100% brightness) and `0xF0` (0% brightness).
 These values have been captured as output of the LOR Hardware Utility.
 Values outside these min/max bounds seem to result in indeterminate and unreliable behavior.

 You can convert a given value (between [0, 1]) using: